 There is always a price to be paid for discipline, be it for puppies or children.
 Acknowledging this fact is the first step towards a well mannered future dog.
 One of the essentials in creating the perfect dog is crate training.
 As with all other training, do this early during their puppy stage to ensure they pick it up quickly.
 Fortunately, an affinity towards a den is hardwired in their genes.
 They have evolved to use dens for shelter, security, and feeding.
 Even though they are naturally inclined to pick this up, don’t expect it to happen overnight.
 Like all other training, expect them to learn it gradually over time and never rush it.

 Best way to Crate Train a Puppy

-As mentioned earlier, the first and foremost thing to keep in mind is that you must start early, preferably when they are two months old.
+As mentioned earlier, the first and foremost thing to keep in mind is that you must start train a puppy early, preferably when they are two months old.
 Younger dogs learn much quicker than those relatively older.
 As the saying goes, “you can’t teach an old dog new tricks” couldn’t be truer in this instance.
 With older dogs, they already have a safe place where they like to spend most of their time.
 To get them to change this place requires you to break their habit and show them their new place.
-Additionally, take your time while training them.
-If you are impatient they may associate it with something negative and never learn Dog Wash.
+Additionally, take your time while training a puppy if you are impatient they may associate it with something negative and never learn Dog Wash.

 Be kind and gentle

 Be friendly with your pet always, especially when teaching them something as important as crate training.
 If you resort to applying force or any other cruel means, they will inherit those characteristics and become disobedient through rejection and accidents if the puppy gets agitated.
 This must be avoided by all means.